 Wrought Iron is low carbon steel (less than .08 Carbon) and is basically called worked iron.
 Wrought Iron was historically used for many applications before steel was invented.
-Unlike cast Iron, wrought Iron can be fabricated without breaking when bending into railing.
+Unlike cast iron, wrought iron can be fabricated without breaking when bending into a railing.
 Wrought Iron has been used for hundreds of years in the western world.
-Wrought Iron is smelted using the bloomeries method using iron ore with small amount of carbon.
+Wrought Iron is smelted using the bloomeries method using iron ore with a small amount of carbon.
 Cast iron or Pig iron has a higher amount of carbon than wrought Iron.
-Wrought iron stared to be used as opposed to bronze in Asia in the 2nd century, Wrought Iron was used to create tools , and weapons.
-Today wrought iron is primarily used for the fabrication of guard rails, fences, hand rails, and oriental iron work.
-Wrought Iron was first manufactured in the United States in Virginia in about the 1500’s near the James River.
+Wrought iron started to be used as opposed to bronze in Asia in the 2nd century, Wrought Iron was used to create tools and weapons.
+Today wrought iron is primarily used for the fabrication of guard rails, fences, handrails, and oriental ironwork.
+Wrought Iron was first manufactured in the United States in Virginia in about the 1500s near the James River.

 Wrought Iron is smelted and used for the production of residual and commercial tubing, molded caps, and punch rail.
 This wrought Iron is easily fabricated into a strong safety guard rail for retaining walls, egress walkouts, handrail, and guard railing.